arCloud27/arjs04/README.md

 # arjs04
-An Augmented Reality repository with AR.js for improving learning
+An Augmented Reality repository with AR.js for improving learning.
+The current educational intervention will take place in the 6th grade of the Primary School, specifically in the subject of Physics.

 ### Step 01
 * Download and print the **animal cell marker** ([png](/assets/print/animal_cell.png) or [pdf](/assets/print/animal_cell.pdf))